Orange County Pair Charged With Burglarizing Wireless Stores

-AT&T Wireless stores in New Jersey -- located in Paramus and Montvale -- were burglarized by a Port Jervis pair, one of whom is already being held in Pennsylvania for another crime there, authorities announced Monday, Dec.
+Two AT&T Wireless stores in Bergen County were burglarized by a Port Jervis pair – one of whom is already being held in Pennsylvania for another crime there, authorities announced Monday, Dec.
 20.

 Lourriston Potter, age 39, was arrested at his home on Friday, Dec.
 17 by detectives from the Bergen County Prosecutor’s Office, Port Jervis police and the Pike County, PA District Attorney’s Office, Bergen County Prosecutor Mark Musella said.